What You Should Know About This Degree

 There are a few caveats to be aware of with online MSN degrees.
 If you live close enough to a university campus to attend on-campus sessions, more clinical-focused MSN degrees than those on our list will be open to you.
-At Intelligent.com, we emphasize the ability to pursue your passion from anywhere.
 So while the degrees listed for each university are (at time of writing) 100% online, this meant we excluded a fair number of clinical-focused programs that required on-campus work.

 Similarly, if you want to become a nurse anesthetist or nurse midwife, you’ll probably need to commit to some on-campus work.
 For more details, see our Best Online Nursing Degrees.

-You’ll also want to double check whether the program you’re interested in is a RN- or BSN-entry program.
-While some MSN degrees allow registered nurses to apply without having earned a BSN first, many require that intermediary step.
+- Do you need a BSN?
+While some MSN programs allow registered nurses to apply without having earned a BSN first, many require that intermediary step.